Issac567/PIC_Bootloader/B4J-BootloaderUploaderBluetoothHC05/README.md

 | Change password | `AT+PSWD=1234` | Sets pairing password |
 | Set role | `AT+ROLE=0` | `0` = Slave, `1` = Master |

-> ⚠️ **Important:** If you change the baud rate, your software must match it.
-Currently, this software **does not automatically change the baud rate**, so you need to ensure the HC-05 baud matches your program settings.
+> ⚠️ **Important:** If you change the baud rate, your firmware must match it.
+Currently, B4J Uploader **does not automatically change the baud rate**, so you need to ensure the HC-05 baud matches your program settings.

 ---

 ### Setting Baud Rate to 57600

-1. Enter **Command Mode** (Key pin high, default 38400 bps).
+1. Enter **Command Mode** (EN pin high, default 38400 bps for AT Mode only).
 2. Send the following command via a serial terminal (e.g., TTL USB with link above, Arduino Serial Monitor, PuTTY, or B4J):

 ---